DataBiosphere/analysis_pipeline_WDL/_test-data-and-truths_/README.md

 * segments.txt
 * aggregate_list_chr1, aggregate_list_chr2, and aggregate_list_chrX

+My copy of this repo includes a large bogus chr1 file that was created by concatinating chr1 to itself until it was over 4 GB in size.
+Not wanting to make this repo huge, it is not included in remote, but it may appear in checksums.md5

 ## gds/
 GDS files included in the gds/ folder are NOT mirrors of the files included in the original UWGAC repo.
 They were instead created using an up-to-date version of the pipeline.